TheHacktech/hacktechpy.io/README.md

    To deactivate the virtualenv (which you shouldn't need to do), simply type `deactivate`

+You may need to run this everytime you log in

+`source ~/virtualenvs/hacktech-py3/bin/activate`

 - You will also need a separate config file that we will give you in order to access the database.